 From BaseX Documentation

 This page is part of the Getting Started Section.
 It describes how BaseX can be used to both provide simple APIs and build complex web applications.
-The following three HTTP services are available:
+The following services are provided:

 This article describes different ways of deploying and configuring these services.
-The services can be deployed as follows:
+BaseX can be deployed as follows:

 - as standalone application, by running the BaseX HTTP Server,